Utah Valley Wolverines: Track and field

 The Track and Field team for Utah Valley competes at Hal Wing Track and Field.
 The Head coach of the track team is Scott Houle.
 Under Coach Houle the team has won 31 conference championships, had 12 second-place finishes, and he has won 31 coach of the year awards.
 The team has also had 28 individual NCAA Regional Qualifiers and had 51 Individual events qualified to the NCAA Regional Championships.
 There has also be 23 USTFCCCA All-Academic individuals as well.
 So far the track team has had 4 All-Americans, 3 in outdoor and 1 in indoor.

+Women's volleyball

+The Wolverines play their home volleyball matches in the 2,000 seat Lockhart Arena.
+The women's volleyball team has played three times in the NCAA Tournament in 2020, 2021 and 2025.
+They have also won two Great West conference regular season titles in 2011 and 2012 and one Western Athletic Conference regular season title in 2025.
+The team has been coached by Sam Atoa since 2003.

 Wrestling

 A Wolverines wrestler competes with a Northwestern athlete at an invitational tournament in 2019.

 Utah Valley University's wrestling team remained a member of the Western Wrestling Conference (WWC) through the 2014–15 school year.
 The WWC then disbanded when all of its members accepted an offer of single-sport membership in the Big 12 Conference.
 UVU was led by Coach Greg Williams for 18 seasons before his retirement in 2024.
 UVU announced the hire of New Head Coach Adam Hall, who was previously the Associate Head Coach at NC State.
 Hall competed for Boise State University, where he was an All-American.